samuelBenh/web-technical-test/README.md

 ## Introduction

 This is a simple web application that allows you to test your web application.
-The goal is to test is to introduce to us a mini dashboard of vehicles.
+The goal is to create a mini dashboard of vehicles.

 The features are simple: